-Our SENCo is a fully qualified teacher who has completed NASENCO qualification, NPQSL and is an ELE for Cornwall associate research school.
+Our SENCo is a fully qualified teacher who will start the new NPQSEN qualification in September 2024.
 Relevant staff have had additional training in many areas (see details above) and a full log of all training is kept by the school.

 There is an ongoing programme of training within the school through weekly staff meetings and individual coaching logs, TA meetings and Inset days ensures that staff are regularly updated.
 All classes have a qualified teacher who will have undertaken training in SEND as part of QTS and receives ongoing training and support from the SENCO and relevant outside agencies.